-Lion acquired ISO 14001^{1}certification covering its production sites in July 2001 and has maintained this certification since.
-Including the plants of Group companies in and outside Japan, the Lion Group continues to push ahead with its management systems and environmental conservation activities by obtaining ISO 14001 certifications and ensuring operations are in compliance with ISO 14001.
+Lion acquired ISO 14001\ certification covering its production sites in July 2001 and has maintained this certification since.
+Including the plants of Group companies in and outside Japan, the Lion Group continues to push ahead with its management systems and environmental conservation activities in accordance with ISO 14001.